The good Samaritan

 Being religiously clean and righteous in our own eyes, is very different to being truly righteous in the Father and the Messiahs eyes.

 The Messiah often spoke in parables, telling a story to demonstrate a point that he was making.
-The parable of the good Samaritan is one of the best know parables, but had you considered the powerful message in the parable?
+The parable of the good Samaritan is one of the best known parables quoted in and out of believers circles.
+But had you considered the powerful message in this parable?

 Luke 10:25 And see, a certain one learned in the Torah stood up, trying Him, and saying, “Teacher, what shall I do to inherit everlasting life?”
 26 And He said to him, “What has been written in the Torah?
 How do you read it?”
 27 And he answering, said, “ ‘You shall love Yahuah your Elohim with all your heart, and with all your being, and with all your strength, and with all your mind,’ and ‘your neighbour as yourself.’ ” 28 And He said to him, “You have answered rightly.
 Do this and you shall live.”

 Note that Rabbinic literature of the day made a clear distinction that your “neighbour” was only to include Israelites.
 The lawyer decided to try the Messiah further, but was probably unprepared for the parable that followed.The Messiah realised that the lawyer was concerned only with himself, he was focused on the wrong thing as were the pharisees who were undoubtedly present.